 This is where manufacturing differs from every other sector covered by the NIS2 directive.

-A PLC commissioned in 2008 may carry an unpatched vulnerability that has been public knowledge for six years.
+That PLC from 2008 may carry an unpatched vulnerability that has been public knowledge for six years.
 The vendor knows.
 Your IT team knows.
 The reason it has not been patched is not negligence.
-It is that patching that PLC requires a planned production stop, a vendor engineer on-site, a full regression test of the control logic, and in some cases re-certification of the safety system under IEC 61511.
+It is that patching it requires a planned production stop, a vendor engineer on-site, a full regression test of the control logic, and in some cases re-certification of the safety system under IEC 61511.
 The cost and disruption can easily run to six figures for a single asset.
 Multiply that across a plant floor with 40 controllers and the economics stop the conversation before it starts.

 Done properly, compensating controls do not just neutralise individual vulnerabilities.
 They produce something more important: an architectural layer between your fragile legacy assets and everything else on the network.
 That layer is also the foundation of real OT visibility – which is where the compliance story and the operational modernisation story start to converge.